 Colds and Flu Remedy KIT

-On the page listing Colds and Flu Do’s and Don’ts, I suggest resisting the dozens of medicines drug stores offer to suppress the symptoms of colds and flu.
-The symptoms may be evidence of the healing process at work (e.g. fever), so it doesn’t make sense to work too hard on those, especially if it means using toxic chemicals with their own side effects.
+On the page listing Colds and Flu Do’s and Don’ts, is how to avoid the dangers of drug store medicines.
+Symptoms may be evidence of the healing process at work (even fever), so we should be careful suppressing them with toxic chemicals.
 The concerns about prescription drugs for the flu are also discussed on that page.
 In contrast, the natural antivirals suggested below have fringe benefits, not toxic side effects.

 - Olive leaf extract – This is a plant used for centuries because it relieved infectious disease symptoms.
 Modern science shows that one of the actions is against viruses.
 Read Dr. Ron Hoffman’s interesting write-up which is complete with scientific references.
 Kyolic has a great combination (#103) that contains olive leaf, aged garlic extract, oregano oil and many other ingredients that will help you get well.

-- Magnesium – Magnesium should be part of the basic supplement program for most people, but if you feel achy from a cold or flu, soak in a warm Epsom salts bath.
+- Magnesium – Magnesium supplements should be part of the basic supplement program for most people, but if you feel achy from a cold or flu, soak in a warm Epsom salts bath.
 Not only is it soothing, you will also absorb magnesium through your skin.
 Since it is anti-inflammatory and helps detoxing, you may get well faster.

-Copyright 2010-2018 by Martie Whittekin, CCN
+Copyright 2010-2022 by Martie Whittekin, CCN